 Claude Code Cheatsheet

-Some files, features, and shortcuts to keep in mind when using Claude Code (from Anthropic's Course 'Claude Code: A Highly Agentic Coding Assitant').
+Some files, features, and shortcuts to keep in mind when using Claude Code (from the DeepLearning.AI Course 'Claude Code: A Highly Agentic Coding Assistant').

 Some New Learnings: